JujuAdams/Vinyl/docs/4.0/Positional.md

 |`x`      |        |                                                  |
 |`y`      |        |                                                  |

+Creates an emitter at a point in your game world.
+This is the same behaviour as GameMaker's [native emitters](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Audio/Audio_Emitters/Audio_Emitters.htm).

 !> Vinyl will automatically clean up unneeded emitters for you, but you should keep a reference to the created emitter and destroy it when it's no longer needed with `VinylEmitterDestroy()` to keep control over how and when that clean up occurs.

 &nbsp;